TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 Down          #action('Controls/Map view/Move objects down; Move objects backward')    #action('Controls/Map view/Move objects backward; Move objects down')
 Forward       #action('Controls/Map view/Move objects forward; Move objects up')       #action('Controls/Map view/Move objects up; Move objects forward')
 Backward      #action('Controls/Map view/Move objects backward; Move objects down')    #action('Controls/Map view/Move objects down; Move objects backward')

+Note that the meaning of the keyboard shortcuts depends on the viewport in which you use them.
+While #action('Controls/Map view/Move objects up; Move objects forward') moves the selected objects in the direction of the up axis if used in a 2D viewport, it moves the objects (roughly) in the direction of the camera viewing direction (i.e. forward) on the editing plane if used in the 3D viewport.
+Likewise, #action('Controls/Map view/Move objects forward; Move objects up') moves the selected objects in the direction of the normal axis (i.e. forward) if used in a 2D viewport and in the direction of the Z axis if used in the 3D viewport.

 ### Rotating Objects {#rotating_objects}